KhodingNow/KhodingNow/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Thembaletu Mbangcolo.

-I am an Ethical Hacker on GraphQL and Rest APIs Security.
+I am an Ethical Hacker on GraphQL and Rest APIs Security - I conduct Pentesting on Vulnerable APIs implemented in various programming language servers.

 I have been programming in Python since 2020.
-I have a combined 20+ years experience across Corporate_SA including 8 years of running my own Real Estate Franchise in Midrand and Waterfall City, north of JHB.In my spare time, I Coach Mathematical Mindsets to students, laced with using Programming for problem solving.
-I post a lot of Programming ideas / concepts on my Linkedin <a href= "https://www.linkedin.com/in/thembaletu-mbangcolo-b993a325a/ <a/>
+I have a combined 20+ years experience across Corporate_SA including 8 years of running my own Real Estate Franchise in Midrand and Waterfall City, north of JHB.In my spare time, I Coach Mathematical Mindsets to students.I include Programming for problem solving.

+On Linkedin, I post a lot of Programming ideas / concepts <a href= "https://www.linkedin.com/in/thembaletu-mbangcolo-b993a325a/ <a/> - currently I am sharing ideaas on Kubernetes, Pods, Clusters, Networking, Security as well as How to write secure Software with developers in mind to mitigate early, any API security vulnerabilities.

-I ethically Hack,Pentest, Red / Blue Team APi security especially GraphQL APIs for the last number of years on my my Home Kali Linux lab environment.
-I am a heavy Linux user, in Programming, Security, Docker, Kubernetes, Git version control, Git Action automation, etc.* 🌍  I'm based in Johannesburg* ✉️  You can contact me at [khodingtata@gmail.com](mailto:khodingtata@gmail.com)* 🧠  I'm learning Executing DoS attacks , fingerprinting Rest and GraphQL vulnerabilities on GraphQL implementing servers and mitigating these attacks.* 🤝  I'm open to collaborating on API and writing secure code projects
+I ethically conduct Software development experiments as well as Hack,Pentest, Red / Blue Team APi security especially GraphQL APIs for the last number of years on my my Home Kali Linux lab environment.
+A heavy Linux user, in Programming, Security, Docker, Kubernetes, Git version control, Git Action automation, etc.

+🌍  I'm based in Johannesburg* ✉️

+You can contact me at [khodingtata@gmail.com](mailto:khodingtata@gmail.com)* 🧠  I Execute DoS attacks, fingerprinting Rest and GraphQL vulnerabilities on GraphQL implementing servers, mitigate these attacks.
+Show HOW you can avoid them in the first place*

+🤝  I'm open to collaborating on API and writing secure code projects

+I embark on Front End Development, with the idea of getting into the mindset of a developer when thay make APIs, my sole interest is to build, break APIs, so I can fortify them against bad actors.

 Tools and Skills